mckays630/2019-06-13-r-regn/index.md

 <div id="R">
   <ul>
     <li>
-      We will teach all sections of this workshop using the <a href="https://bioinfo-dev-trial.regeneron.regn.com">R-studio</a>, a programming environment that runs in a web browser.
+      We will teach all sections of this workshop using an <a href="https://bioinfo-dev-trial.regeneron.regn.com">R-studio Server</a>, a programming environment that runs in a web browser.
     </li>
     <li>